pgRouting/pgrouting/src/max_flow/doc/maxFlow.rst

    :start-after: begin-warning
    :end-before: end-warning

-- Maximum Flow
+.. rubric:: Flow functions

-  - :ref:`pgr_maxFlow` - Only the Max flow calculation using Push and Relabel algorithm.
+* :ref:`pgr_maxFlow` - Calculates the maximum flow using Push and Relabel algorithm.
-  - :ref:`pgr_maxFlowPushRelabel` - Push and relabel algorithm with details of flow on edges.
+* :ref:`pgr_maxFlowPushRelabel` - Flow on the graph edges that maximizes the flow from the sources to the targets using Push Relabel algorithm.
-  - :ref:`pgr_maxFlowEdmondsKarp` - Edmonds and Karp algorithm with details of flow on edges.
+* :ref:`pgr_maxFlowEdmondsKarp` - Flow on the graph edges that maximizes the flow from the sources to the targets using Edmonds Karp algorithm.
-  - :ref:`pgr_maxFlowBoykovKolmogorov` - Boykov and Kolmogorov with details of flow on edges.
+* :ref:`pgr_maxFlowBoykovKolmogorov` - Flow on the graph edges that maximizes the flow from the sources to the targets using Boykov Kolmogorov algorithm.

-- Flow Applications
+.. rubric:: Flow Applications

-  - :ref:`pgr_maximumCardinalityMatching` - Calculates a maximum cardinality matching in a graph.
+* :ref:`pgr_maximumCardinalityMatching` - Calculates a maximum cardinality matching in a graph.
-  - :ref:`pgr_edgeDisjointPaths` - Calculates edge disjoint paths between two groups of vertices.
+* :ref:`pgr_edgeDisjointPaths` - Calculates edge disjoint paths between two groups of vertices.